leanprover/vscode-lean4/vscode-lean4/media/manual.md

 ### Unicode input

 Lean code uses lots of [Unicode symbols](https://home.unicode.org/) to aid readability.
 In Lean files, these Unicode symbols can be entered by typing a backslash followed by an abbreviation identifier referring to the symbol.
-As soon as the abbreviation identifier is unique, the abbreviation will be automatically replaced with the corresponding Unicode symbol - for example, `\forall` will yield `∀`.
+As soon as the abbreviation identifier is complete, if the abbreviation identifier is not a prefix of any other abbreviation identifier, the abbreviation will be automatically replaced with the corresponding Unicode symbol - for example, `\forall` will yield `∀`.

-To replace an abbreviation early, before it is unique, `Tab` can be pressed to trigger the ['Lean 4: Input: Convert Current Abbreviation'](command:lean4.input.convert) command.
-This will yield the Unicode symbol with the shortest abbreviation identifier.
+To replace an abbreviation early, before it is complete, `Tab` can be pressed to trigger the ['Lean 4: Input: Convert Current Abbreviation'](command:lean4.input.convert) command.
+This will yield the Unicode symbol with the shortest abbreviation identifier matching the identifier that was typed.
+Abbreviations are also replaced early when the text cursor is moved away from the abbreviation.

 The full list of supported abbreviation identifiers and Unicode symbols can be viewed using the ['Docview: Show All Abbreviations'](command:lean4.docView.showAllAbbreviations) command that can be found in the 'Documentation…' submenu of the command menu.
 When encountering a Unicode symbol in Lean code, [hovering](#hovers) over the symbol will also provide all available abbreviation identifiers to input the symbol.